 Research Vessel Tanner

 Designed and built by Andersen Boat Works of Saugatuck, Michigan, the Research Vessel Tanner was completed in 2016 and is stationed in Alpena.
-She serves as the DNR's research platform for all of Lake Huron and the St. Marys River.
+It serves as the DNR's research platform for all of Lake Huron and the St. Marys River.